khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 9. “Every statement on the authority of the Prophet \pbuh is also my view, even if you do not hear it from me.”[^a42]

-### Imām Aḥmad ibn Ḥanbal
+### Imam Aḥmad ibn Ḥanbal

-Imām Aḥmad was the foremost among the _Imāms_ in collecting the Sunnah and sticking to it, so much so that he even “disliked that a book consisting of deductions and opinions be written.”[^a43] Because of this he said:
+Imam Aḥmad was the foremost among the Imams in collecting the Sunnah and sticking to it, so much so that he even “disliked that a book consisting of deductions and opinions be written.”[^a43] Because of this he said:

 1. “Do not follow my opinion; neither follow the opinion of Mālik, nor al-Shāfiʿī, nor al-Awzāʿī, nor al-Thawrī, but take from where they took.”[^a44]